att-innovate/firework/README.md

 - FPGA peripheral, top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim

 - Intro
-    - Writing your own RTL vs. OpenCL
+    - Writing custom RTL vs. OpenCL
     - FPGA development flow (Quartus Prime is the main tool in this step, ModelSim for funcitonal verification)
     - RTL design is an art
-    - Choosing an HDL: Verilog-2005(?) vs. SystemVerilog
+    - Choosing an HDL: Verilog-2001 vs. SystemVerilog
     - Already enough complexity: see which hardware modules are available to you in the IP Catalog
     - What determine's top-level I/O? - ARM AMBA AXI4 specification
 - Training